iaugustine/CIS9650TaxiAnalysis/README.md

 <b>Data Analysis & Insights</b>

-WE first focus the chance that driver can be paid by cash.
+</b>WE first focus the chance that driver can be paid by cash.</b>

-The changce of cash payment in Manhattan is 0.3552647403799782 And following is the top 10 zone to get paid by cash in Manhattan:
+</b>The changce of cash payment in Manhattan is 0.3552647403799782</b>
+And following is the top 10 zone to get paid by cash in Manhattan:
 East Harlem North       0.606004
 Central Harlem North    0.605387